ciena-frost/ember-frost-cookbook/versions/1.0.0/README.md

-# UI Platform 1.0.0 Recipes for Ember CLI 2.12.3
+# Frost Foundation 1.0.0 Recipes for Ember CLI 2.12.3

-These recipes are versioned in coordination with [UI Platform 1.0.0](https://github.cyanoptics.com/Frost/ciena-ui-foundation) to provide a seamless development experience.
+These recipes are versioned in coordination with [Frost Foundation 1.0.0](https://github.cyanoptics.com/Frost/ciena-ui-foundation) to provide a seamless development experience.

 ## Testing Recipes